awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

 # Creating a Publish/Subscription Spring Boot Application

+## Purpose

 You can create a web application that has subscription and publish functionality by using the Amazon Simple Notification Service (Amazon SNS).
 The application created in this AWS tutorial is a Spring Boot web application that lets a user subscribe to an Amazon SNS topic by entering a valid email address.
 A user can enter many emails and all of them are subscribed to the given SNS topic (once the email recipients confirm the subscription).
 The user can publish a message that results in all subscribed emails receiving the message.

 **Note**: Amazon SNS is a managed service that provides message delivery from publishers to subscribers (also known as producers and consumers).
 For more information, see [What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)

+#### Topics

++ Prerequisites
++  Understand the Publish/Subscription application
++ Create an IntelliJ project
++ Add the POM dependencies to your project
++ Create the Java classes
++ Create the HTML files
++ Package the application into a JAR file
++ Deploy the application to Elastic Beanstalk

+## Prerequisites

+To complete the tutorial, you need the following:

++ An AWS account
++ A Java IDE (this tutorial uses the IntelliJ IDE)
++ Java JDK 1.8
++ Maven 3.6 or later

+## Important

++ The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).
++  This code has not been tested in all AWS Regions.
+Some AWS services are available only in specific regions.
+For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
++ Running this code might result in charges to your AWS account.
++ Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

+### Creating the resources

+Create an Amazon SNS queue that is used in the Java code.
+For information, see [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html). ).

+## Understand the Publish/Subscription application

 To subscribe to an Amazon SNS topic, the user enters a valid email address into the web application.